Rent growth calculator

 Worked examples

-A repeated 4% increase compounds, so the fifth-year rent is higher than applying one flat increase to the starting rent.
+Some leases describe repeated percentage increases as rent escalation.
+Each year applies the entered rate to the prior year’s rent, so the fifth-year rent is higher than one flat increase on the starting rent.